-The course introduces students to one of the major areas of Business Economics.
-These areas include production, marketing, organization, and finance.
+The subject introduces the student to one of the major areas of Business Economics.
+These areas are: production, marketing, organization, and finance.
 All of them are interrelated in such a way that decisions in one area affect the others.
-It is therefore important to understand how financial decisions influence and are influenced by the other areas.
+Therefore, it is important to understand how financial decisions influence and are influenced by the other areas in order to properly manage a sports corporation.